hongzhu6129/MorphyExamples/README.md

 You can also download the tool here.
 The following two files are needed:

-Morphy.jar -- the testing tool to execute test specifications
+-- Morphy.jar : the testing tool to execute test specifications.
+It is executable.

+-- MorphyAnnotations.jar : the java package to develop test specification.
+You should download the package to you IDE and put the this package in your build path.